 Millennials are set to make up 75 percent of the global workforce by 2025.
 This is the generation of 18 to 37 year-olds who have had their lives consumed by technology.
 Their constantly-connected mentality has broken out of the private sphere and has entered the working environment.

-Despite older generations expressing their distaste for young people being constantly glued to their phones, the millennial attitude towards technology has enabled productivity and efficiency gains by impacting how modern workplaces approach their IT and network estates.
+Despite older generations expressing their distaste for young people being constantly glued to their phones, the millennial attitude toward technology has enabled productivity and efficiency gains by impacting how modern workplaces approach their IT and network estates.
 The millennials’ experience of connecting devices and downloading applications is taken for granted at home, but now that it is also expected in the workplace, the millennial influence has contributed massively to the rapid expansion of the Internet of Things and use of productivity applications.
 It’s thanks to the driving forces of digitalisation, mobility and flexibility that the millennial attitude can be embraced by the whole organisation.

 Is your organisation ready to support the modern employee?
 Read on to find out what technologies are out there to improve mobility, flexibility and productivity among your workers.